lonesome-data/CY3650-Project/README.md

 <img src="img/fb_live_schematic.png" width="550">
 </p>

-Follow the Data Science pipeline to plot frequency distributions of words in *Moby Dick*, or other novels.
+Follow the Data Science pipeline to plot frequency distributions of words in H. G. Wells's *The Time Machine*, or other novels.
-Novels are scraped from the website [Project Gutenberg](https://www.gutenberg.org/) (large corpus of books) using the Python package `requests` and extracted using `BeautifulSoup`.
+Novels are scraped from the website [Project Gutenberg](https://www.gutenberg.org/) using the Python package `requests` and extracted using `BeautifulSoup`.
 Analyze a novel using the Natural Language ToolKit (`nltk`).
 The process teaches critical aspects of Natural Language Processing (NLP) such as tokenization and stopwords.
 Visualize word frequency distributions of any novel from Project Gutenberg.
 The NLP skills developed, however, are applicable to much of what Data Scientists encounter as the vast proportion of the world's data is unstructured data and includes a great deal of text.